d-khan/java/exceptions/Lecture.md

 - The main() method, which calls getArea(), uses a try/catch block to catch and handle the exception thrown by getArea().

+### Practice code

+> Modify the above code and add exceptions.
+For example, circle area cant be 0 and cant be negative.
+Modify the exception to create two seperate messages.

 ## Checked vs unchecked exceptions

 Java has two types of exceptions: